 Major accomplishments: The Tang Dynasty was a time of great progress, peace, and stability in Chinese history.
 There was a flourishing of trade, innovation, art, printing techniques, medicine, and poetry.
 Scholars compiled a rich variety of encyclopedias, literature, and geographical works.
 Its cosmopolitan culture and well-governed realm gained international attention, and it became one of the most powerful places in the world.

 Notable figures: Li Bai, Du Fu, Han Gan, Zhang Xuan, Zhou Fang, Wang Wei, Wu Daozi.

 8. The Edo Period (1603-1868 AD):

 Major accomplishments: The Edo period is significant in Japanese history, characterized by social order, economic growth, political stability, and a “no more wars” policy that relieved the empire after a time of major conflict.
 Under these stable conditions, culture and arts thrived.
 New forms of art, such as the Kabuki theater, haiku poetry, and Geisha culture grew.
 There was economic growth due to the expansion of commerce, industrialization, technology, urbanization, and localization of trade.

 Notable figures: Matsuo Bashō, Yosa Buson, Hon’ami Kōetsu, Santō Kyōden, Ōtagaki Rengetsu, Ueda Akinari, Uragami Gyokudō.

-The major accomplishments achieved during these golden eras are a testament to the power of the human mind, will, and heart.
+The major accomplishments achieved during these golden ages in history are a testament to the power of the human mind, will, and heart.
 As you read about these high points in history, allow it to encourage you and remind you that a seed of great potential lies within you too.

 All my best on your journey,

-Question for you: What is your favorite golden age in history?
+Question for you: What are your favorite golden ages in history?
 What about it is appealing to you?